We will use the standard of underlining subjects once and verbs twice.

 Rule 6.
-With words that indicate portions—percent, a lot, majority, some, all, etc.—Rule 1 given earlier is reversed, and we are guided by the noun after of.
+With words that indicate portions—a lot, a majority, some, all, etc.—Rule 1 given earlier is reversed, and we are guided by the noun after of.
 If the noun after of is singular, use a singular verb.
 If it is plural, use a plural verb.

 A lot of the pie has disappeared.

 A lot of the pies have disappeared.

 A third of the city is unemployed.